Tag: minor vs major penalty hockey

 Key Takeaways

-• Minor penalties last two minutes and can end early if a goal is scored.
+• Minor penalties usually last two minutes

 What Is the Difference Between a Minor and a Major Penalty in Ice Hockey?